dr-jam/ObserverExercise/README.md

 ### Due Date and Submission Information

-This exercise is due Wednesday May 1st at 11:59pm on GitHub Classroom.
+This exercise is due Thursday, October 24th at 11:59pm on GitHub Classroom.
 The master branch as found on your individual exercise repository will be evaluated.

 ## Stage 1: Watcher Pattern
 In this stage, you will be creating a script that will watch the ColorBind script.